aldesantis/artic/README.md

 ### Computing free slots

-Or maybe you want to see when you're available on a particular Monday?
+Or maybe you want to see when you have time for a meeting a particular Monday?

 In that case, use `#free_slots_on` and we'll take care of removing any occupied times from your available slots: